ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

         * ``performance_sigma``: float setting the shape parameter for the performance weights calculation (determined offline).
         * ``calibrate_performance_sigma``: dictionary setting the performance sigma calibration.
 Has to contain at least the key-value pair specifying ``target``: ``variable_group``.
-Optional parameters for adjusting the calibration are not yet implemented.
-WARNING: It is highly recommended to visually inspect the graphical output of the calibration to check if everything worked as intended.
+Optional parameters for adjusting the calibration are not yet implemented. **Warning:** It is highly recommended to visually inspect the graphical output of the calibration to check if everything worked as intended.
 In case the calibration fails, the best performance sigma will still be indicated in the figure (see example :numref:`fig_climwip_5` below) but not automatically picked - the user can decide to use it anyway by setting it in the recipe (not recommenced).
     * ``independence_sigma``: float setting the shape parameter for the independence weights calculation (determined offline).
       Can be skipped or not set if ``independence_contributions`` is skipped or not set.
+A on-the-fly calculation of the independence sigma is not yet implemented
     * ``performance_contributions``: dictionary where the keys represent the variable groups to be included in the performance calculation.
 The values give the relative contribution of each group, with 0 being equivalent to not including the group.
       Can be skipped or not set then weights will be based purely on model independence (this is mutually exclusive with